Juvenile Indigent Defense Delivery System

 In Alaska, youth in juvenile court have the right to counsel:

 - At probation revocation hearings, Alaska Sup.
 Ct.
-Delinquency R. 24;
+Delinquency R. 24(c);

-At the first hearing, the court must inform a juvenile of his or her right to be represented by counsel at all subsequent stages of the proceedings.
+At the first hearing, the court must inform a child of his or her right to be represented by counsel at all subsequent stages of the proceedings.
 Alaska Sup.
 Ct.
-Delinquency R. 16.
+Delinquency R. 16(a).

 Determination of Indigence

-“If the defendant is a minor or an adult who cannot live independently, the court shall consider the resources of both the defendant and the defendant’s parents, unless the parents were victims of the alleged offense or the court finds other good cause to treat their resources as being unavailable to the defendant.”
+“If the defendant is a minor . . . the court shall consider the resources of both the defendant and the defendant’s parents, unless the parents were victims of the alleged offense or the court finds other good cause to treat their resources as being unavailable to the defendant.”
 Alaska R. Crim.
 Pro.
 39.1(c)(2).
 The court may order a parent to contribute an amount consistent with his or her financial resources to pay for the child’s attorney.
 Alaska Sup.
 Ct.
-Delinquency R. 16.
+Delinquency R. 16(b).

 Waiver of Counsel

 Alaska allows a minor to make a voluntary, knowing, and intelligent waiver of the right to counsel if a parent or guardian with whom the minor resides or resided before the filing of the petition concurs with the waiver.
-However, if the minor allegedly committed an act that would be a felony if committed by an adult, waiver of counsel may not be accepted unless the court is satisfied that the minor has consulted with an attorney before the waiver of counsel.
-Alaska Stat. § 47.12.090, Alaska Sup.
+Alaska Stat. § 47.12.090(a), Alaska Sup.
 Ct.
 Delinquency R. 16(c).
+However, if the minor allegedly committed an act that would be a felony if committed by an adult, waiver of counsel may not be accepted unless the court is satisfied that the minor has consulted with an attorney before the waiver of counsel.
+Id.

 When and how the court may decide to detain a child or otherwise place restrictions on the child’s freedom is defined by statute and court rules.
-In Alaska, a detention hearing must occur within 48 hours of notice to the court of detention.
-Alaska Stat. § 47.12.250.
-Provisions for the detention of juveniles are found in Alaska Stat. §§ 47.12.240, and 47.12.250, and in Alaska Sup.
+In Alaska, a detention hearing must occur within 48 hours of notice to the court of detention, unless the child is being held securely in correctional facilities that house adult prisoners, at which point the hearing must occur no more than 24 hours after custody begins.
+Alaska Stat. § 47.12.250(c).
+Provisions for the detention of youth are found in Alaska Stat. §§ 47.12.240 and 47.12.250, and in Alaska Sup.
 Ct.
 Delinquency R. 12 and 13.

 The U.S. Constitution and Supreme Court case law are also sources of due process rights beyond local and state statutes and provisions.
 NJDC’s Detention Page provides more information about detaining youth.